 - You only need 1 skein of yarn to create a pair, perhaps less depending on how long or short, you make them.

-- You can also make gloves in various colours, including stripes so that even more of your leftover yarns can be used.
+- You can also make gloves in a colorful pattern, including stripes so that even more of your leftover yarns can be used.

 - If like me, you have boxes and baskets full of leftover yarns then something stripey can be a great way to use them up.

-- Included in the list is a striped pair of mittens, that could be worked up in many colour combinations.
+- Included in the list is a striped pair of mittens, that could be worked up in many color combinations.